- Greetings from Chapel Hill!

 - Online application form, including one page personal statement

-- Photocopy of your TOEFL Score Report, if English is not your native language or the language of instruction at your home university
+- .pdf copy of your TOEFL Score Report, if English is not your native language or the language of instruction at your home university

 - Application fee of US $100 (billed to UNC Student Account prior to semester starting)